kyverno/kyverno-json/website/docs/cli/commands/kyverno-json_scan.md

 ```
   -h, --help                  help for scan
-      --identifier string     JmesPath expression used to identify a resource
+      --identifier string     JMESPath expression used to identify a resource
       --labels strings        Labels selectors for policies
       --payload string        Path to payload (json or yaml file)
       --policy strings        Path to kyverno-json policies
-      --pre-process strings   JmesPath expression used to pre process payload
+      --pre-process strings   JMESPath expression used to pre process payload
 ```

 ### SEE ALSO